Rania Anderson: Leading authority on business women in growth economies

 2010 & 2011

 Rania was invited to present at the African Women’s Entrepreneurial Program in consecutive years, and on each occasion, she had the opportunity to speak with approximately 50 African Women Entrepreneurs who were hand-selected by the U.S. State Department from their respective countries.

 May 10-11, 2010, Doha, Qatar

-Rania presented at the first annual Women’s Conference, with 450 professional women from across the Middle East attendees.
-During the forum, she spoke on two topics:
+Presented at the first annual Women’s Conference, with 450 professional women from across the Middle East attendees.
+During the forum, Rania spoke on two topics: